 If your vehicles need to be either in or out of certain areas at defined times, you’ve likely already discovered the benefits of geofencing.

 This feature lets you draw geographic zones and establish the rules for each zone.
 In mandatory mode, the vehicles must be inside the defined zone during the designated times; in prohibited mode, they must not enter the zone.
 If the geofencing rules are broken, an alert will be emailed so that the behaviour can be investigated and corrected right away.

 The aim of geofencing is to give you peace of mind when it comes to your vehicle’s whereabouts.
 But there are other, less well-known benefits that geofencing could bring your business.
-Here are just three:
+Here are just four:

 Compliance with emission zone regulations

 In the global effort to reduce the effects of climate change, the governments of many metropolitan areas where traffic and pollution are a growing problem have created low emission zones.
 These laws impose hefty charges for certain types of vehicles operating within those areas at established times of the day.
 One famous example is London’s ULEZ, or Ultra Low Emission Zone.